 Attach a policy to an organizational unit

-Organizational units group accounts by function or environment, allowing you to apply policies to entire teams without targeting individual accounts.
+Organizational units group accounts by function or environment, allowing policy application to entire departments.

 import * as pulumi from "@pulumi/pulumi";